collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 To add a new remote, use the git remote add command on the terminal, in the directory your repository is stored at.

-$ git remote -v
-You'll see the current configured remote repository for your fork.
-$ git remote add upstream https://github.com/octocat/Spoon-Knife.git
-$ git remote -v
-To verify the new upstream repository you've specified for your fork, type git remote -v again.
 You should see the URL for your fork as origin, and the URL for the original repository as upstream.

 https://help.github.com/articles/adding-a-remote
 To add a new remote, use the git remote add command on the terminal, in the directory your repository is stored at.
-The git remote add command takes two arguments:
-A remote name, for example, origin
-A remote URL, for example, https://github.com/user/repo.git This associates the name origin with the REMOTE_URL
+This associates the name origin with the REMOTE_URL
 <REMOTENAME> or URL

+Updating organizational clone/reviewing pull requests versus updating fork clone

 https://help.github.com/articles/syncing-a-fork
 Fetch the branches and their respective commits from the upstream repository.
 Commits to master will be stored in a local branch, upstream/master.
+Now, you can fetch updates and branches from their fork
 $ git fetch upstream
 $ git checkout master
 Merge the changes from upstream/master into your local master branch.
 This brings your fork's master branch into sync with the upstream repository, without losing your local changes.